intel-lab-lkp/linux/Documentation/core-api/memory-allocation.rst

 divisor of the size.

 Chunks allocated with kmalloc() can be resized with krealloc().
-Similarly to kmalloc_array(): a helper for resizing arrays is provided in the form of krealloc_array().
+Similarly to kmalloc_objs(): a helper for resizing arrays is provided in the form of krealloc_array().

 For large allocations you can use vmalloc() and vzalloc(), or directly